giftofgab/gab-repo/README.md

 # gab-repo
-This is my first repo
+This repo contains my submission for the Coursera Introduction to R Programming task forked from rdpeng/ProgrammingAssignment2